Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

 min_optionsint | Nonethe minimum number of options to be ranked, defaults to all options

-max_optionsint | Nonethe number of options to be ranked, defaults to all options
+max_optionsint | Nonethe maximum number of options to be ranked, defaults to all options

 styleChoiceQuestionStylepresentation style for the options.